 - All mixed games must have a minimum of two females on the court at all times.

 - If a player has the ball between their legs and is not in control of it then the defender can play at it as long as they do not touch the play at all.

 - The referee may award a penalty at any time if he deems the player was taken out in the midst of scoring a goal when one on one with the keeper.

 - The referee can send a player to the bin or put them in goal if they have committed two or more fouls in quick concession and are not listening to the referee’s calls.

-All opposing players must be 2 mtrs away from the ball when a ree kick is taken
+All opposing players must be 2 metres away from the ball when a free kick is taken

 A foul committed by an oppsing player must ‘stand down’, in which the player must move out of the way and not interrupt play until the ball has been played and touch another player.

-Free kicks must be taken within 5 seconds of when the ball is deemed ‘payable’, or the free kick is reversed.
+Free kicks must be taken within 5 seconds of when the ball is deemed ‘playable’, or the free kick is reversed.